Blatts12/filtr/README.md

 - `{:error, error_message}` - Single error message
 - `{:error, [error1, error2, ...]}` - Multiple error messages

+**Automatic fallthrough:**

-If your plugin doesn't implement `cast/3` for a specific type or the function clause doesn't match, Filtr will try the next plugin in the chain.
+When you use `Filtr.Plugin`, a catch-all clause is automatically added to your plugin at compile time using `@before_compile`.
+This means you **don't need to manually add catch-all clauses** - if your function pattern doesn't match, Filtr automatically returns `:not_handled` and tries the next plugin in the chain.

 #### `validate/4`